 Graduate degrees now offered by A&M-Commerce are:

 The Graduate School is one of five academic divisions of the University.
-The other divisions are the College of Science, Engineering and Agriculture, the College of Humanities, Social Sciences and Arts, the College of Business, and the College of Education and Human Services.
+The other divisions are the College of Science, Engineering and Agriculture, the College of Humanities, Social Sciences and Arts, the College of Business and Entrepreneurship, and the College of Education and Human Services.

-The College of Humanities, Social Sciences and Arts includes the departments of Art; History; Literature and Languages; Mass Media, Communication, and Theatre; Mathematics; Music; Political Science; and Sociology and Criminal Justice.
+The College of Humanities, Social Sciences and Arts includes the departments of Art; History; Literature and Languages; Mass Media, Communication & Theatre; Music; Political Science; and Sociology & Criminal Justice.

-The College of Business contains the departments of Accounting and Finance; Business Administration and Management Information Systems; and Marketing and Management.
+The College of Business and Entrepreneurship contains the departments of Accounting, Business Administration and Management Information Systems; Economics & Finance; and Marketing and Management.

-The College of Education and Human Services comprises the departments of Counseling; Curriculum and Instruction; Educational Leadership; Health and Human Performance; Psychology and Special Education; and Social Work.
+The College of Education and Human Services comprises the departments of Curriculum and Instruction; Educational Leadership; Health & Human Performance; Psychology, Counseling and Special Education; and Social Work.

-Within these four colleges, major disciplines at the master’s level are accounting, agricultural sciences; agriculture education; applied criminology; art; art in teaching; biological sciences; broadfield sciences; business administration; chemistry; computer science; counseling; early childhood education; educational administration; educational technology; English; elementary education; finance; global E-learning; health, kinesiology, and sports studies; higher education; history; interdisciplinary studies; management; marketing; mathematics; music; physics; political science; psychology; reading; secondary education; social work; sociology; Spanish; special education; technology management; theatre.
+Within these four colleges, major disciplines at the master’s level are accounting, agricultural sciences; applied criminology; art; biological sciences; business administration; chemistry; computational science; computer science; counseling; curriculum & instruction, early childhood education; educational administration; educational technology; English; finance; global E-learning; health, kinesiology, and sports studies; higher education; history; management; marketing; mathematics; music; physics; political science; psychology; reading; secondary education; social work; sociology; Spanish; special education; technology management; theatre.

-Major areas of study leading to a doctoral degree include counseling; educational administration; educational psychology; English; and supervision, curriculum, and instruction-elementary education; and supervision, curriculum, and instruction-higher education.
+Major areas of study leading to a doctoral degree include counseling; educational administration; educational psychology; English; higher education leadership and supervision, curriculum, and instruction-elementary education.